KanColleTool/docs/_posts/2000-01-01-general-information.md

 The whole API requires authorization in the form of the admiral's API Token, eg. the api_token parameter in their "API Link".
 Admirals' data is not shared between servers, so talking to the wrong one will get you the same error as if you used the wrong token.

 ### Requests
-Requests are form encoded, with two required parameters:
+Requests are form encoded (they use PHP on the server side), with two required, omnipresent parameters:

 * **api_token**: The admiral's API Token, used for authorization
 * **api_verno**: The API Version (always **1**)

+Requests are sent to the admiral's "home server", with the path prefix **/kcsapi/**.

 ### Responses
 Responses are JSON encoded, Unicode characters are escaped, and it's all prefixed with "svdata=".
 The data is embedded in an "envelope", looking something like: